 Diane began an in-depth study of Mogadao Qigong in Taos, NM in 1995 with Sifu Zhenzan Dao.
 While living In Taos in the early 1990s, she was inspired by renowned figure drawing instructor, Ed Heffernan.
 This experience uncovered Diane’s potential as an artist and eventually led to her pursuit of a Master’s Degree in Arts Education at The University of New Mexico (2006).

 Diane is a certified Guide Level Qigong Instructor and Sacred Sexuality Instructor with the MogaDao Institute of Santa Fe.
 She facilitates Self–Care and Qigong retreats at the UNM Center for Life Integrative Medical Center in Albuquerque.

-Raised in rural New Mexico, she was fortunate to be raised in a family where every meal was prepared from scratch and eaten at the table.
+Growing up in rural New Mexico, she was fortunate to be raised in a family where every meal was prepared from scratch and eaten at the table.

 Teenage dreams to become a pastry chef gave way to a university soccer scholarship and she received her BAFA in Art & Architectural History.
 Brigita’s kitchen and restaurant experience began at Le French Corner bakery (now Clafoutis in Santa Fe) and she continued on to work at The St. James Tea Room, The Grove, The Love Apple, and several others.

 After moving to Taos, she transitioned to farming and to managing CSAs and farmer’s markets.
 Her food journey has revealed a deep passion for ancestral foods, fermentation, nutrition, and geographical and cultural gastronomy.
 Brigita has also studied yoga, massage, herbology, feldenkrais, Chinese medicine, neurolinguistic programming, and indigenous life ways.